 On his way back from Rome in 856, Ethelwulf stayed at the court of the Holy Roman Emperor, Charles the Bald.
-In July of that year he was betrothed to Charles's daughter, Judith, who was no more than fourteen, while Ęthelwulf was about fifty years old at the time, and on 1 October 856 the couple were married at Verberie in northern France.
+In July of that year he was betrothed to Charles's daughter, Judith, who was no more than fourteen, while Æthelwulf was about fifty years old at the time.
+On 1 October 856 the couple were married at Verberie in northern France.
 The marriage was a diplomatic alliance.
 Both kings were suffering from Viking attacks, and for Ethelwulf the marriage had the added advantage of associating him with Carolingian prestige.
 In Wessex it was not customary for kings' wives to be queens, but Charles insisted that his daughter be crowned queen.

-Despite the scandal with his step-mother, Ethelbald made a popular king.
-He died at Sherbourne in Dorset on 20 December, 860, aged around 35, after a four year reign.
-He was buried at Sherbourne Abbey, his tomb and that of his brother, Ethelbert of Wessex, are situated in the The North Choir Aisle of the abbey.
+Despite the scandal with his stepmother, Ethelbald made a popular king.
+He died at Sherbourne in Dorset on 20 December, 860, aged around 35, after a reign of four years.
+He was buried at Sherbourne Abbey, his tomb and that of his brother, Ethelbert of Wessex, are situated in the North Choir Aisle of the abbey.

 He seems to have been greatly mourned by his people, although Bishop Asser describes him as being "headstrong and arbitrary" It should be remembered, however, that he evoked the censure of the church through his uncanonical marriage, making Asser's opinion of the King a highly biased one.